synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 Simple:
-he creates a new branch in his local repository, pushes it to GitHub, and then issues a pull request from that:
+he creates a new branch in his local repository, pushes it to GitHub, and then issues a pull request from that.

-FIXME: diagram

 We can now see why Git, Mercurial, and other modern version control systems use branching so much: